 BetterListen!

-The allure of consumerism
+The Allure of Consumerism

 Another crucial aspect to consider is the role of the consumer economy.
 Various industries often target the disadvantaged to purchase the latest gadgets and engage in consumerist behaviors.
 This cycle of constant buying leaves little room for investment in health, such as buying healthier foods or gym memberships.
 This is not simply a matter of personal priorities; it’s a structural issue that requires systemic solutions.